duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 2%3A Consonants and vowels.md

 						- the vocal cords, functioning as articulators, make a brief closure.
 				- ![image.png](../assets/image_1706153665213_0.png)
+			- While the uvular and pharyngeal places are not used for the articulation of English consonants, they are used in other languages
+				- e.g.
-			- While the uvular and pharyngeal places are not used for the articulation of English consonants, they are used in other languages: e.g. the uvular for German “r” and a French fricative and the pharyngeal for a fricative in Arabic.2 Each of the various places of articulation just examined may combine with a number of different manners of articulation to produce consonant sounds:
+					- the uvular for German “r”
+					- a French fricative
+					- the pharyngeal for a fricative in Arabic
+					  Each of the various places of articulation just examined may combine with a number of different manners of articulation to produce consonant sounds: